Automattic/remote-data-blocks/docs/concepts/index.md

 The plugin offers a caching layer for optimal performance and helps avoid rate limiting from remote data sources.
 It will be used if your WordPress environment configures a [persistent object cache](https://developer.wordpress.org/reference/classes/wp_object_cache/#persistent-cache-plugins).
 Otherwise, the plugin will utilize in-memory (per-page-load) caching.
 Deploying to production without a persistent object cache is not recommended.

-The default TTL for all cache objects is 60 seconds, but it can be [configured per query or request](../extending/query.md#get_cache_ttl).
+The default TTL for all cache objects is 5 minutes, but it can be [configured per query or request](../extending/query.md#get_cache_ttl).

 ## Theming